 The Organization provides employment opportunities, training, and resources to those who are blind, DeafBlind, and blind with other disabilities.
 Program activities encompass all manufacturing and service businesses as well as employee and community services.
 Supporting activities are separated into management and general, and fundraising.
 No allocations are performed from supporting activities to program activities.

-The following schedule excludes net sales earned from program activities, investment returns, and Paycheck Protection Program loan forgiveness.
+The following schedule excludes net sales earned from program activities and investment returns.